 - Spray your plants using one of the natural pesticide recipes below.

 Homemade Natural Pesticide Recipes

 These recipes will work for all the bugs listed above, with the exception of the cucumber beetle.

 What to do: Once per week, spray your plants and surrounding soil.
-Experiment with these natural pesticides recipes to see which one works best in your garden.
+Experiment with these natural pesticide recipes to see which one works best in your garden.
 (Even though each recipe is all-natural and non-toxic, please exercise care to avoid getting spray in eyes or on skin.
-Wear gloves, eye protection, and spray down wind to be safe.)
+Wear gloves, eye protection, and spray downwind to be safe.)